King David Schools, Johannesburg

 The King David Schools are a network of Jewish day schools in Johannesburg, South Africa, offering nursery through high school education.
-There are three campuses across Johannesburg: Linksfield, Victory Park, and Sandton; "each school has an atmosphere of its own serving the specific community".
+There are four campuses across Johannesburg: Linksfield, Sandton, Minnie Bersohn (Sandton) and Waverley (Rosebelle Klein Nursery School).; "each school has an atmosphere of its own serving the specific community".
+The Victory Park campus closed in 2025 as part of a consolidation strategy.

 The schools are under the auspices of the South African Board of Jewish Education.

 King David aims to deliver "an excellent general education together with the study of Hebrew, Jewish Studies and the living of the Jewish calendar and year cycle" and to produce "graduates who are menschen, confident and equipped to pursue any opportunity they wish to, who are proud of their Jewish heritage and its traditions, who have a love for learning, and a determination to contribute to their society."

-The Linksfield campus, in northeastern Johannesburg, was established in 1948 as South Africa's first Jewish day school (the high school was founded in 1955); see further under History of the Jews in South Africa.
-Many of the original buildings of the high school from 1948 still exist on the campus.
-As a relatively large school, King David Linksfield fields strong teams in several sports.
-The Victory Park campus (primary school, 1960; high school, 1964) serves northern and northwestern Johannesburg.
-It has fewer students than Linksfield.
-The Sandton campus, a primary school, is the most recently established (1982), and feeds into both high schools.
-Each campus also has its own nursery school.

 The schools write the Independent Examination Board examinations for Matriculation; pass rates are very high, and pupils are often amongst the top-ranked, nationwide.
 The King Davids also achieve in various cultural activities, and, particularly Linksfield, in sporting activities.
 Each school is involved in several outreach and charity programs, focused on the Jewish and broader communities, including (matriculation) support and enrichment programs for Schools in Alexandra and Soweto.
 Many King David alumni are noted for their achievements, in South Africa and internationally – see Links below.